 The University offers a Tuition Refund Plan through A.W.G.
 Dewar, Inc. of Quincy, MA.
 The plan insures the loss of tuition, fees due to withdrawal for illness and accident reasons, and mental/emotional problems.
-A brochure describing the plan is mailed in July.
 More information may be obtained here.

 Suspensions or Expulsions

 Only board (member fee and meal bank) will be refunded based on the percentage of time enrolled in the semester upon suspension or expulsion.
 There will be no refund of board after 60% of the enrollment period has passed.
 Return of Title IV aid (federal financial aid) will be calculated according to federal regulations.